The Difference Between Supporting People and Carrying Them

 Supporting people looks like:

-- You offer flexibility when it makes sense
+- Offering flexibility when it genuinely makes sense

-- You share resources instead of solving everything yourself
+- Sharing resources instead of solving everything yourself

-- You stay present without losing yourself in the process
+- Staying present without losing yourself in the process

 Carrying people looks like:

-- You avoid necessary conversations because you're worried about hurting them
+- Avoiding necessary conversations because you are worried about hurting them

-- You soften feedback so much it's no longer clear
+- Softening feedback so much it is no longer clear

-- You absorb tension so no one else has to deal with it
+- Absorbing tension so no one else has to deal with it

-- You spend more time thinking about their situation than they do
+- Spending more time thinking about their situation than they do

-Most people who end up here aren't trying to overstep.
-They're trying to be kind.
+Most people who end up here are not trying to overstep.
+They are trying to be kind.

-But kindness without boundaries starts to cost you.
+But kindness without structure starts to cost you.

 The Emotional Debt That Quietly Builds